Christ Church C.E. Primary School

 We love Seesaw in Year 1 and it is our key tool for observations.
 Your child will upload their independent learning we do as rainbow challenges throughout the week and I will post things we have been learning in class, so remember to check it regularly!
 It is also important that just like in Reception you continue to contribute to your child's learning journey by sending regular observations of your child's home learning and experiences.

-- Maths -We will begin the half term by continuing to add and subtract with the numbers to 20 before the children will start counting to 50 and looking at the numbers to 50.
-We will look at tens and ones again to help us to know how to represent each number to 50.
-By comparing numbers to 50 and ordering them we will gain a deeper understanding of each number.
-Moving on to length and height the children will look at standard and non-standard units of measurement.
-Continuing with measurement we will study mass and capacity
+In Mathematics, We worked on mastering our skills of adding and subtracting with the numbers to 20 and focused on counting to 50 and understanding the value of the numbers to 50, using tens and ones again to help us to know how to represent each number to 50.
+We compared numbers to 50 and ordered them to gain a deeper understanding of each number.

-- Geography -This half term we are studying 'Hot and Cold Places.'
-We will begin this unit by finding where the hot and cold places are in the world and discuss how these areas are most affected by climate change.
-By looking at what it is like in the world's hot and cold places the children will be able to recognise the features of hot and cold places.
-Looking at detail into the physical features they will learn about how the animals adapt to their environments and know what to pack if they visited each place.
-They will write a postcard as if they had visited one of the places telling their friends all about it!
+In Geography, we looked at 'Hot and Cold Places.'
+First, we found where the hot and cold places are in the world and discuss how these areas are most affected by climate change.
+We looked at what it is like in the world's hot and cold places the children to help us recognise the features of hot and cold places.
+We looked into more detail of the physical features to learn about how the animals adapt to their environments and know what to pack if they visited each place.
+They wrote a postcard as if they had visited one of the places telling their friends all about it!

 Spring Term 1 NEWS!